 First, some details: The Soho is made with a full calfskin lining, and has a thick collar with lots of padding.
 They’re also made with Margom soles (often considered the best soles for high-class

-The leather for the Soho sneakers is of good quality, and it feels like a step up from brands like
+The leather for the Soho sneakers is of good quality, and it feels like a step up from

 As mentioned before, this shoe is a direct competitor to the Common Projects Achilles Low.
 And even at first glance, the two shoes are very similar.
 But how do they stack up when it comes to fit, quality, and pricing?
 That’s what we’ll explore together in the next few sections.